 Takeaway: You can go with either Columbia shoes for your light adventures in urban settings.
 That being said, you might want to sport the burlier Flow District for more serious pursuits out in the backcountry.

-- Columbia has in its portfolio a shoe called Flow Centre.
+Columbia has in its catalog a shoe called Flow Centre.
 It shares some similarities with the Flow District, but comes into its own with its supportive mid-top collar.